×

 One often overlooked but important factor is rolling resistance – a key element that affects how much energy is needed to keep your vehicle moving.

-Understanding tyre rolling resistance can help you make informed decisions when choosing tyres, particularly if you’re looking to improve fuel efficiency and reduce running costs.
+Understanding tyre rolling resistance can help you make informed decisions when choosing tyres, particularly if you are looking to improve fuel efficiency and reduce running costs.

-In this guide, we’ll explain what rolling resistance is, how it impacts performance, and how to reduce it for a more efficient drive.
+In this guide, we will explain what rolling resistance is, how it impacts performance, and how to reduce it for a more efficient drive.

 What is Rolling Resistance?